Remember Your State: It Has a Providential History

 No matter what happens to individuals—the vapors in the wind that each of us are—His Word does not disappear and His kingdom continues to grow.
 So, again, it’s about Christ and His story.
 Praise His name that He continues to save the lost!

-A fellow Principle Approach® mom had shared in a lesson of hers about a certain pastor and how he teaches the basic plot of the Bible to his children.
+A fellow homeschool mom who is certified in The Principle Approach®(1) had shared in a lesson of hers about a certain pastor and how he teaches the basic plot of the Bible to his children.
 Of note, the following idea is from Pastor Doug Wilson of Christ Church:

 “Kill the dragon, get the girl.”